September 10, 2018

 Some policymakers questioned allowing heavier trucks on the road; however, the conflict wasn’t enough to stall the bill.
 With its passage, California will join 27 other states in codifying the federal weight exemption for clean trucks.

 Strengthening the RNG market

-SB 1440 (author: Assemblymember Ben Hueso, D-San Diego) requires the CPUC to establish a state program for renewable natural procurement by July 1, 2019.
+SB 1440 (author: Sen. Ben Hueso, D-San Diego) requires the CPUC to establish a state program for renewable natural gas procurement by July 1, 2019.
 The goal is for gas corporations to collectively procure 32 billion cubic feet of biomethane across California annually.

 “Although the Coalition didn’t take a position on this bill, we’re pleased to see the Legislature pass laws that support the alternative fuels industry and that may help strengthen the state’s transportation markets,” said Lawson, praising the Coalition for Renewable Natural Gas for its persistent advocacy for the bill.

 Other notable bills that passed will benefit underserved communities:

 - AB 2006 establishes the Charge Ahead California Initiative, which would place at least a million zero-emission and near-zero-emission vehicles in agricultural worker vanpool programs by Jan.
 1, 2023.

 - SB 957 extends HOV identifiers for SULEVs, advanced technology partial zero-emission vehicles, and transitional zero-emission vehicles until Jan.
 1, 2022, if the owner’s household income meets the threshold designated as low income.